 There were lots of great brewery collaborative combos, but we have to give props to Spangalang Brewery.
 They collaborated outside the box with The Real Dill, a local artisan pickle company.
 Together they made Birth of Cool, a Gose beer, lightly spiced with coriander and with fresh cucumber water added after fermentation.
 They served the beer with some D-Train IPA dill pickles to enjoy on the side.
 Okay, so this was a lot to take in… and we assume if you aren’t into pickles, you may not be excited by this one.
 But for us, and more specifically for me, this was all kinds of awesome.

-Finally, the one thing we didn’t like at Collab Fest
+Finally, the one thing we didn’t like at Collaboration Fest 2017

 As if it wasn’t clear, we had loads of fun at the 4th Annual Collaboration Fest.
 We appreciate Two Parts and the Colorado Brewers Guild for inviting us to the festival.
 They really know how to throw a fun and fantastic party!
 We wish we could say it was perfect, but if we’re being totally honest there was room for improvement in one area.
 We don’t have a beef with the festival itself, or the beer.
 It’s really with this…